10 workplace security tips to protect employees

 3. Cross-reference visitors against a blocklist

 Allowing former employees and unsavory characters onsite can lead to catastrophic results.
-A visitor management system can screen visitors and cross-reference them using a blocklist.
-When someone on a blocklist tries to sign in, a VMS can send alerts to the necessary point of contact.
+A visitor management system can help by screening visitors and checking them against a blocklist.
+If someone on the blocklist tries to sign in, the VMS immediately alerts any predesignated groups.
 You can also screen visitors against custom blocklists and third-party watchlists, from assault records to sex offender registry to property theft or global watchlists.
-This can help protect your workplace and intellectual property while meeting compliance standards.
+This added layer of security protects your workplace, safeguards your intellectual property, and helps you stay compliant.

 4. Monitor who is onsite at all times

 Your workplace houses the heart of your business: your employees.
 So you want to make sure those coming in and out of the building are supposed to be there.
-This means you should have an easy way to track employee and visitor registrations for the day.
-Also, knowing who’s onsite is crucial in case of an emergency.
-First responders and safety professionals will know exactly how to steer everyone toward safety if they know how many people they’re dealing with.
+Having a simple way to track employee and visitor registrations is key.
+It’s especially crucial during an emergency—when first responders and safety teams know who’s onsite, they can guide everyone to safety more effectively.

 5. Find out which compliance standard you need to follow